cyberphor/knowledge-base/cloud/service-providers/azure/offerings/network/endpoints/README.md

 ## Public Endpoint
 A Public Endpoint is a an Azure network interface with a public IP address.
 Public must leave the VNet to access Azure services.

-### Public IP Addresses
-The Standard SKU of a public IP address in Azure uses static IP addressing, denies inbound traffic by default, and is zone-redundant.
-The Basic SKU supports static and dynamic IP addresses.
-Yet, it's allows inbound traffic by default and is not zone-redundant.

 ## Private Endpoint
 A Private Endpoint is a an Azure network interface with a private IP address.
 Private Endpoint traffic must leave the VNet to access Azure services.